Where Are the Keys? Managing Encryption in the Cloud

-Data security has become synonymous with cloud security.
-Now that more than 90% of companies have adopted cloud services, and (according to some projections) more than half of all IT workloads are being handled in the cloud, protecting data requires a "cloud first" mentality.
-The need to exploit cloud capabilities while keeping data safe has security professionals, industry analysts, and even cloud providers trying to answer the same question:
+Now that more than 90 percent of companies have adopted cloud services, and (according to some projections) more than half of all IT workloads are being handled in the Cloud, protecting data requires a “cloud first” mentality.
+Cloud security is a top concern for three out of every four enterprises, and the need to exploit cloud capabilities while keeping data safe has security professionals, industry analysts, and even cloud providers trying to answer the same question:

 Protection becomes more complicated for data at rest or in use on a cloud server.
 Cloud providers can encrypt data on their servers, but in order to facilitate indexing, online viewing, online collaboration, or other services, the cloud providers need to maintain control over the keys used to encrypt and decrypt the data.